Top 12 Wellness Teas

 Why the affinity for tea?
 Enjoying a comforting cup of tea helps us socialize, relax and warm ourselves.
 Certain types of tea even help us stay energized.

-Plus, many herbal teas have antioxidant properties and are made from the same plant sources as herbal supplements, giving us another way to enjoy the benefits of herbs.
+Plus, many teas have antioxidant properties and are made from the same plant sources as herbal supplements, giving us another way to enjoy the benefits of herbs.

 Let’s take a look at some of the best teas for wellness and the health benefits they offer.